-§ 575.
+Code Civ.
+Proc. § 575 (technical amendment).
 Promulgation of rules by Judicial Council

-The Judicial Council may promulgate rules governing pretrial conferences, and the time, manner and nature thereof, in civil cases at issue, or in one or more classes thereof, in the superior, municipal, and justice courts superior and municipal courts.
+- SEC. \\\\.
+Section 575 of the Code of Civil Procedure is amended to read: - 575.
+The Judicial Council may promulgate rules governing pretrial conferences, - and the time, manner and nature thereof, in civil cases at issue, or in one or more - classes thereof, in the superior, municipal, and justice municipal and superior - 20 courts.